RIOT-OS/RIOT/tests/pkg/lvgl_touch/README.md

-LittlevGL sample application
+LVGL sample application
 ============================

-This application shows a usage of LittlevGL with touch capabilities.
+This application shows a usage of LVGL with touch capabilities.

 ### Flashing the application